ngdenterprise/design-notes/NDX-DN12 - Neo Express Invoke Files.md

 ## Current Status

-neo-express master branch (unreleased v2.0) supports the format described in this note for the `contract invoke` command.
+neo-express insiders branch (unreleased v2.0) supports the format described in this note for the `contract invoke` command.
 As of right now, contract invocation files must be written by hand, but we expect a future version of [Visual DevTracker](https://github.com/neo-project/neo-visual-tracker)